 From Figure 1~Figure 4, we have another observation: For CRS-IC-disabled receiver, there are about 1.2 dB performance degradation compared with CRS-IC-enabled UE under legacy network or network with CRS muting.
 The reason is we have 50% subframes which are still with CRS interference and if these interferences are removed, UE can further improve the performance.
 It should be noted that the assumption here is there is no any PDSCH transmission in the neighbour cells.
 However, in section 3, we can see that the CRS-IC gain diminishes under network with CRS muting if neighbour cell PDSCH load is considered.

-DMRS based transmission scheme

-2

 CRS-IC receiver performance (Neighbour cell CRS is muted for 50% subframes and 50% load)

 In section 2, there is no PDSCH interference, which is corresponding to scenario 2 defined in section 1.
 In this section, 50% PDSCH load is considered, it is corresponding to the scenario 3 defined in section 1.
 When the PDSCH is transmitted, the CRS is also transmitted.
 Otherwise, CRS is muted.
 The muted pattern of PDSCH and CRS is defined as the scenario 3.